Avidicure

 Venture Round in 2008

-Progentix Orthobiology is a Netherlands-based manufacturer specializing in orthopedic bone graft materials.
-Located in Bilthoven, the company focuses on developing a range of osteoinductive products designed for clinical application in bone regenerative surgery.
-Progentix Orthobiology's offerings also extend to spinal medical devices and minimally invasive surgical solutions, catering to the needs of healthcare professionals in the field of orthobiology.
+Progentix Orthobiology is a manufacturer based in Bilthoven, Netherlands, specializing in orthopedic bone graft materials.
+The company focuses on developing a range of osteoinductive products designed for clinical applications in bone regenerative surgery.
+Progentix Orthobiology aims to enhance surgical outcomes by providing innovative solutions for spine-related procedures and minimally invasive surgeries.

 NovioGendix